Behzinga

-Ethan Payne (born 20 June 1995), better known as Behzinga, is an English YouTuber, streamer, and Internet personality.
-He produces videos on gaming, football, comedy, and fitness, and is a co-founder and member of the British YouTube group Sidemen.
-He, as well as other Sidemen members co-founded XIX Vodka, and a restaurant chain known as Sides.
+Ethan Leigh Payne (born 20 June 1995), better known as Behzinga, is an English YouTuber, streamer, and influencer.
+He produces videos on gaming, football, comedy, and fitness and is a co-founder and member of the British YouTube group Sidemen.
 In 2019, Payne was listed as the 31st most influential online creator in the United Kingdom by The Sunday Times.
-As of October 2025, his main YouTube channel has over 4 million subscribers and 500 million video views.
+As of October 2025, his main YouTube channel has 4.9 million subscribers and 585 million video views.
+He is the co-owner of XIX Vodka, Sidemen Clothing, restaurant chain Sides, and cereal brand Best Breakfasts.

 Early life and education

-Payne was born on 20 June 1995 in London and was raised almost entirely by his mother Ruth, who battled with cancer during his childhood.
+Ethan Leigh Payne was born on 20 June 1995 in London and was raised almost entirely by his mother Ruth, who had cancer during his childhood.
 His biological father left before he was born and his stepfather, whom he had met when he was six months old and believed was his actual father, left when he was thirteen, due to drug addiction and debt.
 Payne attended Marshalls Park School, and then studied video games development at South Essex College.

 Career

 Payne registered the "Behzinga" YouTube channel on 24 February 2012 while he was still in school.
-He explained that the name comes from one of his favourite television series The Big Bang Theory in which Sheldon Cooper often uses the catchphrase "Bazinga!"; Payne altered the spelling.
-His early content primarily featured video game commentaries of the Call of Duty and FIFA video game series.
+He explained that the name comes from one of his favourite television series, The Big Bang Theory, in which Sheldon Cooper often uses the catchphrase "Bazinga!"; Payne altered the spelling.
+His early content primarily featured video game commentaries on the Call of Duty and FIFA video game series.
 Over time, his style of content diversified to include football, comedy, and fitness videos.

 On 19 October 2013, Payne and four other British YouTubers formed the entertainment collective Ultimate Sidemen, later shortened to simply Sidemen.
 Since 2014, the group has consisted of seven British YouTubers: Vikram Barn (Vikkstar123), Joshua Bradley (Zerkaa), Tobi Brown (TBJZL), Harry Lewis (W2S), Simon Minter (Miniminter), JJ Olatunji (KSI), and Payne.
-The group produces online videos, most often consisting of challenges, sketches and video-game commentary, as well as selling exclusive Sidemen merchandise.
+The group produces online videos, most often consisting of challenges, sketches, and video-game commentary, as well as selling exclusive Sidemen merchandise.

 In September 2019, Payne was listed as the 31st most influential online creator in the United Kingdom by The Sunday Times.
 That November, he provided commentary for KSI vs. Logan Paul II for Sky Sports Box Office.